Pant/nextcloudpi-readthedocs/How-to-install-NextCloudPi-on-an-external-drive-using-Berryboot..md

 - copying from usb

 Boot your RPI with Berryboot sd-card and exernal drive used in Part 1.
-Put your SquashFS formatted image on a USB stick, go to the “Operating system installer”, hold down your mouse button over “Add OS” and select “Install from USB stick” If your image prefers to have a certain memory split use the extension .img128 .img192, .img224 or .img240 instead of .img.
+Put your SquashFS formatted image on a USB stick, go to the “Operating system installer”, **hold down** your mouse button over **“Add OS”** and select “Install from USB stick”

 If you don't have a NextCloudPi squashfs image, you can [download it here (__*shortly*__)](https://ownyourbits.com/2017/02/13/nextcloud-ready-raspberry-pi-image/)
 Or use this [link] to import and download directly from the internet into the Berryboot menu.